 CWASU has a national and international reputation for its research, training and consultancy work.
-The Unit has completed over 50 research and evaluation projects and are known for their work on making connections between forms of gender violence, and between violence against women and child protection.
-As special advisors to the British Council, CWASU undertakes considerable international work (in Africa, Asia, Europe and South America) providing consultancy and training on research and policy.
+The Unit has completed over 50 research and evaluation projects and are known for their work on making connections between forms of gender violence as well as between violence against women and child protection.
+As special advisors to the British Council, CWASU undertakes considerable international work in Africa, Asia, Europe and South America, providing consultancy and training on research and policy.

-Liz has just completed a project looking at trafficking of persons for both labour and sexual exploitation in Central Asia.
+Liz has just completed a project examing the trafficking of persons for both labour and sexual exploitation in Central Asia.
 In 2000, she was awarded a CBE in the New Years Honours List for 'services combating violence against women and children', and in January 2005 was appointed to the Board of Commissioners of the Women's National Commission.

-Co-ordination Action on Human Rights Violations addresses human rights violations in the context of interpersonal relationships.
+The Co-ordination Action on Human Rights Violations is another organisation Liz is involved with, the purpose of which is to addresses human rights violations in the context of interpersonal relationships.